June 30th: On this day

 1944, Born on this day, Glenn Shorrock, Little River Band, Australian group, (1978 US No.3 single ‘Reminiscing’ plus 12 other US Top 40 singles).

 1946, Born on this day, Billy Brown, The Moments, (1970 US No. 3 single ‘One Way Street’, 1975 UK No.3 single ‘Girls’).

-1951, Born on this day, Stanley Clarke, jazz bassist who has worked with Chick Corea, Santana, Keith Richards, Quincy Jones, Paul McCartney and the fusion band Return to Forever.
+1951, Born on this day, Stanley Clarke, jazz bass player, worked with Chick Corea, Santana, Keith Richards, Quincy Jones, Paul McCartney.

 1956, Born on this day, Adrian Wright, The Human League, (1981 UK No.1 & 1982 US No.1 single ‘Don’t You Want Me’ plus over 15 other UK Top 40 singles).

 1957, Born on this day, Doug Sampson, drummer, Iron Maiden.